lms vs elearning

 Since you’re creating courses for students, you would want to get the most out of your efforts.
 And to do that, you’d want to monetize your course with affiliate marketing, PPC ads, etc.

-LMS’s won’t put any restrictions over what you do, or how you do.
+LMSs won’t put any restrictions on what you do, or how you do it.
 You can promote anything you like, put up PPC ads, sell banners, and do anything that helps boost your revenue.

 However, if you host your course on eLearning platforms, you have to stay within its guidelines.
 Most eLearning platforms won’t allow you to add an affiliate link on your course, let alone PPC ads or banners!
 Thus, the only way to make money is to sell courses.
 Other than that, you won’t have any other monetization options.